 To enter the practicum, a student must have:

-- Attained a minimum of 2.0 cumulative grade point average (students on probation may not enter a practicum).
+• attained a minimum of 2.0 cumulative average; (students on Academic Probation may not enter a practicum);

 INCOMPLETE GRADES FOR STUDENTS ENTERING PRACTICUM

 Students may not receive incomplete grades in any courses the semester prior to entering or continuing on a practicum.
 Any exception to this policy must be approved by the Scholastic Review Board or the Graduate Review Board.

 An undergraduate student who has failed a practicum must request permission to repeat a practicum by: